-When the dissertation is finished, the last steps for graduation can be taken.
-These are described in detail in Promotion Regulations of BayNAT, § 7-16.
+Once the thesis project has been completed, the last steps before graduation can be taken.
+These are described in detail in the BayNAT doctoral regulations.

-The promotion procedure is adapted to the processes in the Promotion Regulations of Faculty II, which is also still in effect, but with the following major differences:
+The doctorate procedure is an adaptation of the processes in the Doctoral Regulations of Faculty II (available in German only), but with the following major differences:

-The PEER steering committee takes over the tasks of the Promotion Commission, the director of BayNAT those of the dean.
-The dean's office still takes care of the flow of communication.
+The PEER steering committee assumes the tasks of the Doctoral Committee, the director of BayNAT assumes the responsibilities of the dean.
+The dean's office is responsible for ensuring the flow of communication.

 For admission, evidence must be provided of the credit points achieved during the programme , and 6 copies of the thesis must be submitted.